 One to two fellowship positions are offered each year for training in Critical Care Medicine.
 Additional years for research training are encouraged.
-Applications for the fellowship are accepted through ERAS (the Electronic Residency Application Services).
+Applications for fellowship are accepted ONLY through ERAS (the Electronic Residency Application Service).

 Eligible candidates for the 2-year fellowship include graduates of ACGME-accredited residencies in Internal Medicine or Emergency Medicine.
 Eligible candidates for the 1-year fellowship include previous graduates of an approved ACGME-accredited subspecialty fellowship of Internal Medicine.

 Follow Us on Twitter: